 Boss Baby is a surprisingly charming take on sibling rivalry and insecurity.
 If you have gone through this, you will be delighted by this whimsical examination.

-7-year-old Tim Templeton lives the perfect life with his doting parents, till the sudden appearance of a baby brother.
-Worse, Tim then discovers the baby is not at all what he seems.
-Beginning with how he actually talks and thinks like a hardened adult.
+7-year-old Tim Templeton lives the perfect life with his doting parents, that is, till the sudden appearance of a baby brother.
+Worse, Tim then discovers the baby is not at all what he looks to be.
+Beginning with how he talks and thinks like a hardened adult.

 These usual suspects were all in the show but unexpectedly, they were only there to complement the original theme of Marla Frazee’s book.
 It was but minutes into the movie before I was hopelessly charmed by this celebration of juvenile imagination and sibling dynamics.
 I was also glued to the screen till the end.

 What kept the viewing alive for me, instead, was how so many of the conflicts between Boss Baby and Tim, the boy of the story, is obviously inspired by typical real-life contentions between brothers.
 Little bro wrecking big bro’s beloved toy.
 Big brother going all out to snitch on younger bro.
 Etc.

 One more thing, I absolutely loved the first credits scene.
-What the World Needs Now is Love might not exactly have prefect lyrics for the story.
-But the dreamy drift of it certainly wraps up the movie very well.
+What the World Needs Now is Love might not exactly have perfect lyrics for the story.
+But the dreamy drift of it certainly wraps up the movie well.

 Check out my other snappy movie reviews!